Example Instances of the TScore Project Infrastructure

 Here is a short feature list of tscore, and here dasselbe in Deutsch.

 Here a the slides of recent talk about tscore.
-Here are the most important PUBLICATIONS on tscore:

 [lt_tscore13]

-Lepper, Markus and Trancón y Widemann, Baltasar
+Markus Lepper and Baltasar Trancón y Widemann

 tscore: Makes Computers and Humans Talk About Time